Newsletter →

 By Marco Rizal - Editor, Journalist 6 Min Read

-Following a US government ban on the sale of Kaspersky products, Kaspersky’s customers in the United States are being forced to switch to UltraAV, a new antivirus provider.
+Following the US government's ban on the sale of Kaspersky products, Kaspersky customers in the United States are being forced to switch to UltraAV, a new antivirus provider.

 The ban, which went into effect in July 2024, is based on concerns that the Russian cybersecurity company could be pressured by the Kremlin to spy on US customers.